51Degrees/documentation/src/concepts/pipeline.md

 This allows the **Pipeline** to be configurable at runtime without recompiling the code.
 This is the default operation for @webintegrations, but can be used for any other use-case as well.
-For more on this, see the @buildfromfile section, and the [configure from file](@ref Examples_Configure_From_File) example.
+For more on this, see the @buildfromconfiguration section, and the [configure from file](@ref Examples_Configure_From_File) example.